wessberg/notes/BSUP/agile.md

 The user story clearly describes the goal or benefit the user is trying to achieve through it.

+### Where are the details of user stories

+If a user story were *"As a user, I want to cancel a reservation"*, then we may want more details like "will the user get a refund?", etc.

+**Such details are added in smaller sub-stories**, or, **Details can be added as notes on the card**.

 ## Epics

 An *Epic* is a **large user story**.
 It will later by decomposed into smaller stories that fit more readily into a single iteration.

+ For example, *"As a VP of Marketing, I want to review the performance of historical promotional campaigns, so that I can identify and repeat profitable ones"* would be an Epic.

+### Starting with Epics

+When writing user stories, it is a great idea to start with the Epics and then break it down into smaller user stories from there.

+## Measures of size

+### Traditionally

+- Lines of code
+- Function points

+### In Agile

+- Story Points
+- Ideal days

+## Estimating story points

+Complexity, uncertainty, risk and volume of work play into estimating story points.

+If you used days instead, it would be slightly confusing since days also involve meetings, lunch, etc.